Spanish Omelet – You either love it or hate it and my husband Bill really LOVES it! Me, I can’t even stand the smell, ha-ha!

 - 1 tablespoon Romano cheese or Parmesan , grated

 - In a small bowl, beat the eggs, and season them with the salt and pepper.
 Set aside.

 - In the microwave, soften the onions, celery, and read peppers just a little, about 1 minute.

 - Warm the salsa in the microwave for 1 minute.

-- Return the pan to the heat source and spoon the warm salsa, veggies, Spanish olives and chopped parsley into the center of the eggs.
+- Return the pan to the heat source and spoon the warm salsa, the vegetables, Spanish olives and chopped parsley into the center of the eggs.
 Sprinkle the cheeses on top of the salsa mixture and continue cooking for 1 minute, or until the bottom of the omelet is firmly set.

 - Use the spatula to fold the omelet in half.
 Slide it onto a serving dish.
-Garnish with parsley sprig.
+Garnish with a parsley sprig.